Medically reviewed by Drugs.com. Last updated on Jul 19, 2020.

 Store at 20°C to 25°C (68°F to 77°F); excursions permitted between 15°C to 30°C (59°F to 86°F)

-Anti-Parkinson Agents (Dopamine Agonist): May enhance the hypertensive effect of Solriamfetol.
+Anti-Parkinson Agents (Dopamine Agonist): Solriamfetol may enhance the adverse/toxic effect of Anti-Parkinson Agents (Dopamine Agonist).
 Monitor therapy

 CNS Stimulants: May enhance the hypertensive effect of Solriamfetol.
+CNS Stimulants may enhance the tachycardic effect of Solriamfetol.
 Monitor therapy

-DOPamine: May enhance the hypertensive effect of Solriamfetol.
+Hypertension-Associated Agents: Solriamfetol may enhance the hypertensive effect of Hypertension-Associated Agents.
 Monitor therapy

 Monoamine Oxidase Inhibitors: May enhance the hypertensive effect of Solriamfetol.
 Avoid combination

 Sympathomimetics: May enhance the hypertensive effect of Solriamfetol.
+Sympathomimetics may enhance the tachycardic effect of Solriamfetol.
 Monitor therapy

 >10%: Central nervous system: Headache (16%)